BayesWatch/reliable-train/HYPERBAND.md

 assumptions about the box being optimised.
 For a concrete example, see the script `dummy.py` implementing a dummy experiment for optimisation.

-## Recommended functionality

-In addition to the required functionality above, there are a few things that are worth considering when running experiments with hyperband.